victorcezeh/end-to-end-elt-pipeline/README.md

 ## 1. Overview

 This project demonstrates an end-to-end ELT (Extract, Load, Transform) process using a Brazilian E-Commerce dataset from Kaggle.
 The project involves data ingestion into PostgreSQL, orchestration with Apache Airflow, data transformation and modeling with dbt, and loading the transformed data into Google BigQuery.
+Dataset: [Brazilian E-Commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 ## 2. ELT Pipeline Architecture